South Somerset Heritage Collection

 Overview

-South Somerset Heritage Collection is a fascinating historical collection of objects and images, including 30,000 objects and 6,000 photographs reflecting the heritage of Yeovil and South Somerset.
-The Collection is available for public viewing by bookable prior appointment, via email or telephone.
+South Somerset Heritage Collection is a historic collection which includes 30,000 objects and 6,000 photographs reflecting the story of Yeovil and South Somerset.

 Email: heritageservices@yeovil.gov.uk